Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 3. To get an overview of the grid points and easily identify grid points that remain unmarked within a slice, go to **View** > **Overview,** or press the spacebar.

+4. Use the > in the far-right corner of the window to proceed through all slices and add markers to all grid points in the series.

+5. Save results in a JSON file. **File** > **Save as**.

+6. Export statistics in txt file. **File** > **Export stats**.

+This generates a text file with all the regions listed vertically, with four rows per region titled “accurate”, “inaccurate”, “uncertain” and “damaged” that list the number of markers for each.

 Autofill grid markers
 ---------------------